- senior translator vetted by Thailand's Department of Consular Affairs on staff for Irish (Gaeilge)

 Among the document pairs that move through our Lat Phrao office every week, the Tax Return / Income Tax Filing → Irish (Gaeilge) route is one of the highest-volume — and one of the most rejection-prone when handled by a general translation agency.
-From visa packs to inheritance affidavits, from academic equivalencies to corporate filings, our in-house senior translator vetted by Thailand's Department of Consular Affairs delivers a court-grade translation accepted by Thailand's Ministry of Foreign Affairs, the relevant embassy in Bangkok, and the receiving authority in the destination country; from this point on the page reads as an operational specification rather than marketing copy — the same specification our junior case managers learn in their first week.
+From visa packs to inheritance affidavits, from academic equivalencies to corporate filings, senior translator vetted by Thailand's Department of Consular Affairs handles the text end to end, so the same wording clears the MFA counter, the embassy desk and the receiving authority overseas; read on for the quotation criteria, the rush-window calendar, the rejection-pattern catalogue and the bilingual glossary the Irish (Gaeilge) desk maintains in-house.

 Why a specialist Irish (Gaeilge) translator matters for Tax Return / Income Tax Filing